 Welcome from the Diagnostic Radiology Chief Resident

-Thank you for your interest in Southern Illinois University School of Medicine's Diagnostic Radiology residency program.
-SIU radiology offers an underappreciated and wonderful environment with awesome opportunities to develop strong diagnostic and procedural skills and to support research.
-The residency provides experience at three hospitals which expose the resident both to academic and private practice environments.
-In these environments, one observes differing styles of practice, works with different mentors in each subspecialty, and gains experience with different PACS systems as well as health teams to round the individual's experience.
-At these sites, we have well-trained attending physicians who work for private practices but volunteer for academic involvement with the residency which shows their dedication to your education.
-The story that many attending physicians share is about initial attraction to our institution or return to practice at SIU because of their exceptional experience (often as medical students or residents) with the people, health system, and education they received.
-SIU has great networking to institutions; alma mater institutions of faculty and residents include Massachusetts General, Beth Israel Deaconess, Johns Hopkins, Mayo Clinic, University of California San Francisco, University of California San Diego, Emory, University of Michigan, Indiana University, Northwestern, Mallinckrodt, Duke, Yale, et cetera.
+Thank you for your interest in Southern Illinois University School of Medicine's Diagnostic Radiology residency program!
+Our residency offers an exciting and collegial environment to develop strong diagnostic/procedural skills, with research support through the dedicated SIU Center for Clinical Research.
+The program continues to evolve with the recent addition of a 4th residency slot as well as the inclusion of an early specialization in interventional radiology (ESIR) track, demonstrating our dedication to continuously evaluating and improving upon the modern DR residency experience and demands.
+Our residency stands out as a hybrid system, exposing the resident to a private practice setting surrounded by academia.
+Within these environments, one observes contrasting styles of practice, working with different mentors in fully staffed subspecialties, and gains experience with different PACS/dictation systems enabling technical versatility.
+Our well-trained attending physicians specifically volunteer for academic involvement, making clear their dedication to your education with a robust series of evolving, rotating lectures with a revamped focus on ABR CORE topics as well as daily one-on-one in-person checkouts.
+Many attending physicians share similar stories of their attraction to our institution or return to SIU due to their exceptional experiences (often as medical students or residents) with the people, health system, and education they received.
+SIU has great networking to renowned institutions; alma mater institutions of faculty and residents include Massachusetts General, Beth Israel Deaconess, Johns Hopkins, Mayo Clinic, University of California San Francisco, University of California San Diego, Emory, University of Michigan, Indiana University, Northwestern, Mallinckrodt (Washington University), Duke, Yale, et cetera with an exceptional list of fellowship placements.

-In closing, our residency program and community offer flexibility and opportunity during a residency training period which will be stressful no matter where you end up.
-I cannot say enough positive things about my experience and how I will forever be grateful for the opportunity, education, and career establishment SIU as an institution has provided me.
-The wonderful people at SIU will make a positive impact on your life and help guide you toward your career goals.
+In closing, our residency program offers a unique flexibility and opportunity during an unavoidably stressful residency training period.
+I cannot say enough positive things about my residency experience and how I will be forever grateful for the opportunities and education SIU has provided me as both an individual and as a radiologist.
 Even among the resident group, close bonds develop and result in lifelong friendships and professional contacts.
-An example of our interpersonal professional emphasis is demonstrated through a 'resident night out' whereby the group gets together outside of the hospital setting to enjoy each other's company and have fun.
 Our camaraderie, mentorship, and diligence toward patient care drive resident satisfaction and career success.
-In reflecting upon my time at SIU, I can say that these things made the experience so much more enjoyable and my time here is something I can look back upon as a wonderful chapter of my education.
+I can honestly say that these factors made the experience so much more enjoyable, and my time here is something I can positively reflect upon as a wonderful chapter of my education.
 We hope you consider our program during your interview season, wish you the best of luck, and remind you to enjoy the experience of residency!

 Southern Illinois University School of Medicine Diagnostic Radiology Residency Program